varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 Backend Expression
 ------------------

-A backend expression can be a backend name or a combination of backend name, IP address and port in "name(IP address:port)" format.
-All fields are optional.
-If no exact matching backend is found, partial matching will be attempted based on the provided name, IP address and port fields.
+A backend expression can be a backend name or a combination of a VCL name and backend name in "VCL.backend" format.
+If the VCL name is omitted, the active VCL is assumed.
+Partial matching on the backend name, VCL name or both is possible using shell-style wilcards, i.e. asterisk (*), question mark (?) and brackets ([]).

 Examples::

    backend.list def*
+   backend.list b*.def*
    backend.set_health default sick
    backend.set_health def* healthy
    backend.set_health * auto